 What better place to have a museum of transport than in the city’s old steam engine train station?!

-This is one of the most interesting museums we’ve visited with some of the first motorbikes, WWII vehicles, and a replica of the old traffic office.
-It’s very much a family friendly day out!
+This is one of the most interesting museums we’ve visited!
+Exhibited are some of the first motorbikes, WWII vehicles, and a replica of the old traffic office.
+It’s very much a family-friendly day out!

 It can be accessed via a pedestrian overpass over Šancová Street or alternatively via a curved road from the corner of Šancová and Pražská Streets.